oliver-oloughlin/kvdex/README.md

 ### Find

 The "find" method is used to retrieve a single document with the given id from the KV store.
 The id must adhere to the type Deno.KvKeyPart.
-This method also takes an optional options argument.
+This method takes an optional options argument that can be used to set the consistency mode.

 ```ts
 const userDoc1 = await db.users.find(123)